AthanasiosAurelius/m4i-data-management/m4i_data_management/core/quality/rules/validity/HowToUseValidityWithExample.md

     result = validity(data, "value", exampleValues)

-The output will 1, because the value of the column exists in the example list..
+The output will 1, because the value of the column exists in the example list.